JohnLavender474/Megaman-Maverick/README.md

 ### Dr. Light’s Lab Cutscene

 Dr. Light hastily repairs Mega Man as he knows there's little time before the authorities arrive.
 Proto Man, however, refuses help from Dr. Light, preferring to leave to repair himself on his own.

+Megaman: "Why did the authorities turn on me so suddenly?"

+Proto Man: "Megaman, you're naive as ever."

 Before leaving, Proto Man reveals that he's been tracking the Mavericks for a while and that their goal is to rally as many robots as possible against the humans, radicalizing them and promising a